J-son1/bowling-challenge-ruby/README.md

 <details><summary><b>User Stories</b></h2></summary>

 ```
-1)
 As a bowler
-so that I can start a game of bowling
+so that I can start a new game
-I'd like an empty scoresheet
+I'd like an empty scorecard

-2)
 As a bowler
-so that I can keep track of my score
+so that I know how well I've played
-I'd like to record the the number of pins I knock down after a roll.
+I'd like to input my scores and see the result

-3)
 As a bowler
-so that I can increase my score
+so that I can increase my score for a frame
-I'd like to record 2 rolls within a frame.
+I'd like to receive a bonus for bowling a spare

-4)
 As a bowler
-so that I can recieve bonuses
-I'd like to record a spare or a strike

-5)
-As a bowler
-so that I track an entire game
-I'd like to record the my scores within 10 frames.

-6)
-As a bowler
 so that I can maximise my score
-I'd like my score to include bonuses if I get a spare or a strike.
+I'd like to receive a bonus for bowling a strike

-7)
 As a bowler
-so that I can see the result of a game
+so that I can score highly or bowl a perfect game
-I'd like to see my final score.

-8)
-As a bowler
-so that I add extra points to my game
-I'd like record any bonus roll I have in the 10th frame.

-9)
-As a bowler
-so that I know what score I have
-I'd like to see my current total score.

-10)
-As a bowler
-so that I know how far into a game I am
-I'd like to see the number of the frame and roll I'm currenty playing.
+I'd like spare and stike bonuses to apply in the 10th frame
 ```
 </details><br>